Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-\begin{theorem}[Informal] It is $\NP$-hard to approximate the solution of the following problems within any constant factor: \begin{itemize} \item Global Constrained Minimization ($\GCM$): Given an $n$-qubit CNOT circuit, integer $m$ and topological constraints on the $n+m$ qubits, output an equivalent $n$-qubit $m$-ancilla CNOT circuit of minimum size or depth. \item Local Size Minimization ($\LSM$): Given an $n$-qubit CNOT circuit, integer $m$ and a specific part of the circuit, output an equivalent $n$-qubit $m$-ancilla CNOT circuit which optimizes the size of the specified sub-circuit. \end{itemize} \end{theorem}
+\begin{theorem}[Inapproximability - Informal] It is $\NP$-hard to approximate the solution of the following problems within any constant factor: \begin{itemize} \item {\sc Global Constrained Minimization} ($\GCM$): Given an $n$-qubit CNOT circuit, an integer $m$, and topological constraints on the $n+m$ qubits, output an equivalent $n$-qubit $m$-ancilla CNOT circuit of minimum size or depth. \item {\sc Local Size Minimization} ($\LSM$): Given an $n$-qubit CNOT circuit, an integer $m$, and a specific part of the circuit, output an equivalent $n$-qubit $m$-ancilla CNOT circuit which optimizes the size of the specified sub-circuit. \end{itemize} \end{theorem}

-At a high level, Global Constrained Minimization ($\GCM$) aims to find the optimal size or depth under certain topological constraints $S$, where CNOT gate with control $i$ and target $j$ is legal iff $(i,j)\in S$.
-This restriction is common in existing quantum devices~\cite{devitt2016performing,divincenzo2000physical} and CNOT circuit optimization on such devices has been discussed~\cite{nash2019quantum,kissinger2019cnot}.
-The Local Size Minimization ($\LSM$) aims to optimize the size of a selected part of the circuit while leaving other parts unchanged.
+At a high level, {\sc Global Constrained Minimization} ($\GCM$) aims to find the optimal size or depth under certain topological constraints $S$, where CNOT gate with control $i$ and target $j$ is {\em legal} iff $(i,j)\in S$.
+Such a restriction is common in existing quantum devices~\cite{devitt2016performing,divincenzo2000physical}, and CNOT-circuit optimization on such devices has been discussed~\cite{nash2020quantum,kissinger2020cnot}.
+The {\sc Local Size Minimization} ($\LSM$) aims to optimize the size of a selected part of the circuit while leaving other parts unchanged.
 Hardness for general quantum circuit optimization over topological constraints can be seen in \cite{herr2017optimization,childs2019circuit}.